Police arrest Memphis man in livestreamed shootings; 4 dead

 “From now on, three years for aggravated assault means three years,” the mayor said.
 “We need the courts and additional state laws to stop this revolving door and I need the public to make their voices heard by those decision makers.”

-Standing beside him was Shelby County District Attorney Steve Mulroy, a fellow Democrat who was elected in August after arguing that the sentencing law does not reduce crime nor help incarcerated people rehabilitate, and drives up Tennessee’s prison budget.
-Republican Gov. Bill Lee, who favors criminal justice reform, allowed the measure to become law without his signature.
+Shelby County District Attorney Steve Mulroy, a fellow Democrat, was elected in August after voicing his opposition to the truth in sentencing law, arguing it does not reduce crime nor help incarcerated people rehabilitate, and drives up Tennessee’s prison budget.

-“I don’t want to get into a protracted policy debate tonight.
-I think tonight is a night for grieving and coming together and expressing concern about this horrific week that we’ve had.
-I can say in general what I’ve been saying all along — that repeat violent offenders require a tough response,” Mulroy said.
+“People are frightened, people are angry.
+In times like this, it’s sometimes hard for people to know what to do,” Mulroy said at the news conference.
+“I can tell one thing I’m going to do.
+I’m going to pray.
+I’m going to pray for the victims and their families.
+I’m going to pray for the victims and their families.
+I’m also going to say a prayer of thanks for law enforcement who acted superbly.”

-Mulroy then repeated his call for a holistic approach including rehabilitation as well as long sentences, so that people leave prison with the skills they need to avoid returning to lives of crime.
+He added that repeat violent offenders “need a strong response,” and “that’s precisely what they’ll get from this DA’s office.”